mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Dar al-Qawl al-Qabih* by Najm al-Din al-Tufi

 This work is important for understanding the relationship between ‘aqidah and issues in usul al-fiqh.
-It should be supplemented with *al-Masa’il al-Mushtarikah* by Muhammad al-’Arusi.
+Supplement it with *al-Masa’il al-Mushtarikah* by Muhammad al-’Arusi.

 - *‘Iqd al-Mandhum* by Shihab al-Din al-Qarafi